polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   A VNet-to-VNet VPN connection to the virtual networks hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Chicago, IL.
 This is necessary for Always On Availability Group Members in two different Azure Stack Hub regions to replicate.

     -   An Azure Stack Hub region will be deployed into the FT datacenter in Chicago, IL.
-This region will host the same set of services as those provisioned into the Azure Stack Hub region in FT datacenter in Dallas, TX, however, the two databases will be configured as secondary replicas in the Always On Availability Group, with the asynchronous-commit mode.
+This region will host the same set of services as those provisioned into the Azure Stack Hub region in FT datacenter in Dallas, TX, however, the two databases will reside on a single Windows Server 2019 VM with a SQL Server 2019 instance and configured as members of the secondary replica in the existing Always On Availability Group, with the asynchronous-commit mode.

     -   An Azure Stack Hub region will be deployed into the FT datacenter in Toronto, ON.
 The following resources will be deployed into that Azure Stack Hub region: